Ian Paisley: Final years and death (2010–14)

-In November 2011, Paisley announced to his congregation, which he had led for over 60 years, that he would retire as minister.
+In November 2011 Paisley announced to his congregation, which he had led for over 60 years, that he would retire as minister.
 He delivered his final sermon to a packed attendance at the Martyrs' Memorial Hall on 18 December 2011, and finally retired from his religious ministry at the age of 85, on 27 January 2012.

-In February 2012, Paisley was admitted to hospital with heart problems.
+In February 2012 Paisley was admitted to hospital with heart problems.
 Jim Flanagan, editor of the Ballymena Guardian, who spoke to close family friends, said that Paisley had been able to communicate "to some degree" with family members.
-A year before, he had had a pacemaker fitted due to cardiac arrhythmia, during his time in the House of Lords.
-In late December 2013, Paisley was once again taken to hospital for "necessary tests".
+A year before, he had had a pacemaker fitted due to cardiac arrhythmia, during his time in the Lords.
+In late December 2013 Paisley was once again taken to hospital for "necessary tests".
 Ian Paisley Jr. emphasised that they were routine.

 Paisley died in Belfast on 12 September 2014, aged 88.
-His body was buried at Ballygowan, in County Down on 15 September following a private funeral, and a public memorial for 830 invited guests was held in the Ulster Hall on 19 October 2014.
-A New York Times obituary reported that late in life Paisley had moderated and softened his stances against Roman Catholics but that "the legacies of fighting and religious hatreds remained."
+His body was buried at Ballygowan in County Down on 15 September following a private funeral, and a public memorial for 830 invited guests was held in the Ulster Hall on 19 October.
+An obituary in The New York Times reported that late in life Paisley had moderated and softened his stances against Roman Catholics but that "the legacies of fighting and religious hatreds remained."